Kong/kong-pongo/README.md

 Project actions:
   init          initializes the current plugin directory with some default
-                configuration files if not already there
+                configuration files if not already there (not required)

   lint          will run the LuaCheck linter